Email Print Share

 NSF Awardee Civil Rights Compliance Program's mission is to ensure awardee organizations comply with the following civil rights laws and regulations:

 Please note, OECR will take appropriate steps to protect the names and other personally identifiable information of individuals who submit reports of harassment or discrimination consistent with NSF policy as well as the Privacy Act, FOIA, and other applicable federal law.
-NSF awardees may not retaliate against individuals who report harassment or discrimination; file harassment or discrimination complaints; participate in a harassment or discrimination complaint; or participate in compliance review as a witness, interviewee and other protected activities.
+NSF awardees may not retaliate against individuals who report harassment or discrimination; file harassment or discrimination complaints; participate in a harassment or discrimination complaint; or participate in compliance review as a witness, interviewee, and other protected activities.

-Who Should Report Harassment or Discrimination?
+Who Should File a Complaint of Harassment or Discrimination?

-These reports may be made by:
+Reports may also be made by:

-1. Individuals and organizations that have not been harassed or discriminated against but are aware of harassment and discrimination happening to others in NSF-funded programs.
+• Individuals and organizations that have not been harassed or discriminated against but are aware of harassment and discrimination happening to others in NSF-funded programs.

-2. Individuals or organizations who wish for OECR to address, investigate, or resolve alleged harassment and discrimination and:
+• Individuals or organizations who wish for OECR to address, investigate, or resolve alleged harassment and discrimination and:

-• wish to remain anonymous;
+• wish to remain anonymous.

 • are not seeking a remedy for themselves but to remedy the alleged harassment; or